Concepts¶

 The master panel is where you set the global tempo using a slider:

-All cards automatically follow this tempo.
+All panels automatically follow this tempo.

 Global Sliders¶